 Amsterdam has a relatively mild climate for a place so far north, so even winter visits can be quite comfortable.
 Summer is the most popular season, so stay away at that time if crowds are a problem.
 Many experienced travelers choose the "shoulder seasons" of late spring and early fall.
-Amsterdam's status as a airline hub should make for good airfare searches at all times of year.
+Amsterdam's status as an airline hub should make for good airfare searches at all times of the year.

 Where to Eat

 When the Dutch had a colonial empire, they brought home some exotic treasures that became staples of Amsterdam dining.
 One example is the rijsttafel -- literally "rice table."
 It is a lazy-susan set-up offering 20 or more Indonesian dishes.
 Those you enjoy most are refilled.
 If smoked herring is your thing, you'll find street vendors who serve it up with style.
 In fact, it's easy to find a variety of tasty foods served from the sidewalks.
 It makes for a light, economical lunch.

 As you search for economical Amsterdam restaurants, consider a staple of the local lunch scene.
 Broodjes is a Dutch word for sandwich, and it's a distinctive, made-with-care item that doesn't resemble pre-packaged versions so common in European markets and budget grocery stores.